 This is very difficult to answer without knowing background facts such as:

-• What is the asset you are selling?
+What type of asset are you selling?

-• Who actually owns the asset?
+Who holds ownership of the asset?

-• Have you ever claimed entrepreneur’s relief before?
+Have you previously claimed entrepreneur’s relief?

-• When did you acquire the asset?
+On what date did you acquire the asset?

-• When will you sell the asset?
+When do you plan to sell the asset?

-• How did you acquire the asset?
+By what means did you acquire the asset?

-• What other income do you have?
+What other sources of income do you have?

 Given the pitfalls in this particular area of capital gains tax, we would advise that you seek professional tax advice well in advance of any sale, as if the answer is “no”, then you need to start a two year clock ticking to be eligible for entrepreneurs relief, if this is even possible.